kaiachain/kaia-docs/docs/nodes/endpoint-node/install-endpoint-nodes.md

 To accelerate this process, you may perform a fast sync by downloading a snapshot of the chain data before starting the EN.
 This can dramatically reduce the time the EN will spend syncing on first start.

-Download the latest chaindata snapshot from the [Cypress snapshot archive](http://packages.klaytn.net/cypress/chaindata/) or [Baobab snapshot archive](http://packages.klaytn.net/baobab/chaindata/).
+Download the latest chaindata snapshot from the [Mainnet snapshot archive](http://packages.klaytn.net/cypress/chaindata/) or [Kairos snapshot archive](http://packages.klaytn.net/baobab/chaindata/).
 Before starting `kend`, extract the snapshot inside the DATA_DIR you configured in `kend.conf`.

 For example: